 - new paragraph - equivalent to pressing Enter twice

 Make sure the various requirements work.
-For example, "pocketsphinx", which may be run from the command line.
+For example, pocketsphinx_continuous, which may be tested from the command line in a terminal.

 Trouble writing /home/*/.config/FreeSpeech/freespeech.idngram

-It usually means you haven't installed the CMU-Cambridge Statistical Language Modeling Toolkit v2 or there is a problem with the tools themselves.
-You must edit the Makefile and follow the instructions therein before running make.
-Then you must manually copy the files in the bin directory somewhere in your $PATH like /usr/local/bin on Linux or C:\windows\system32 on Windows.
+It usually means nobody installed CMU-Cambridge Statistical Language Modeling Toolkit v2 or there is a problem with the tools themselves.
+Edit the Makefile and follow the instructions therein before running make.
+Manually copy the files in the bin directory somewhere in your $PATH like /usr/local/bin on Linux or C:\windows\system32 on Windows.

 For some reason, the toolkit expects to be able to write to /usr/tmp.
-The tmpfile() function uses the P_tmpdir defined in <stdio.h>, so perhaps it was compiled on such a machine.
-Building the toolkit from source should fix that.
+The tmpfile() function uses the P_tmpdir defined in <stdio.h>, but the Makefile installs everything under /usr.
 The quick-fix is to provide /usr/tmp for machines that don't have it.

 The biggest improvements in accuracy have been achieved by adjusting the microphone position.
-The volume level is adjusted automatically and tweaking it is not likely to improve much.
-You may try making a recording with Audacity and checking the noise levels to make sure it sounds like intelligible speech when played back.
+The volume level and microphone selection may be found using pavucontrol.
+Also try making a recording with Audacity and checking the noise levels to make sure it sounds like intelligible speech when played back.

-Adapt PocketSphinx to your voice for better accuracy.
+Adapt PocketSphinx to a particular voice or accent for better accuracy.
 See http://cmusphinx.sourceforge.net/wiki/tutorialadapt

 The language corpus that ships with this download, "freespeech.ref.txt" is likely to be very limited.
-Our excuse is that the small size saves memory while providing room to learn your spoken grammar.
-Don't be surprised if it does not work very well for you at first.
-Use the keyboard to manually edit the text in the box until it says what you intended to say.
+Our excuse is that the small size saves memory while providing room to learn spoken grammar.
+Don't be surprised if it does not work very well at first.
+Use the keyboard to manually edit the text in the box until it says what was intended to say.
 Then hit the "Learn" button.
-It will try to do better at understanding you next time!
-You may also train it by pasting in gobs of text from websites and documents.
+It will try to do better at understanding next time!
+One may also train personalized grammar by pasting in gobs of text from previously authored websites and documents.

 It seems that the PocketSphinx folks were trying to add support for capitalized words.
 If there is a word like "new" in the dictionary which could also be capitalized, as in "New Mexico" it is enough to make a capitalized copy like so: